-Tier 2 and 3 implementation and training content is less well defined, nationally.
-This is also reflected in the limited number of fidelity measurement tools for Tiers 2 and 3.
-The Tier 2 and Tier 3 Readiness Checklists were developed by MO SW-PBS to guide Consultants and participating schools in determining when schools were "ready" to begin the Tier 2 or 3 training process.
-Historically, MO SW-PBS Tier 2-3 Teams used the BAT for fidelity assessment.
-However, following recent guidance from the PBIS National Technical Assistance Center, MO SW-PBS has begun using the TFI (Algozzine, et al., 2014) to guide Tier 2-3 teams in self-reflection, ongoing monitoring, and action planning at all three tiers.
-Beginning in 2015-2016, all MO SW-PBS Schools that were training and/or implementing at Tiers 2 and 3 began using the TFI to monitor Tier 2-3 implementation fidelity.
-The use of the TFI to monitor Tier 2-3 fidelity was continued in 2016-2017.
+Tier 2 and Tier 3 implementation and training content is less well defined, nationally.
+This is also reflected in the limited number of fidelity measurement tools for Tier 2 and Tier 3.
+The Tier 2 and Tier 3 Readiness Checklists were developed by MO SW-PBS to guide Consultants and participating schools in determining when schools were "ready" to begin the Tier 2 or Tier 3 training process.
+Historically, MO SW-PBS Tier 2 and Tier 3 Teams used the BAT for fidelity assessment.
+However, following recent guidance from the PBIS National Technical Assistance Center, MO SW-PBS has begun using the TFI (Algozzine et al., 2014) to guide Tier 2 and Tier 3 teams in self-reflection, ongoing monitoring, and action planning at all three tiers.
+Beginning in 2015-2016, all MO SW-PBS Schools that were training and/or implementing at Tier 2 and Tier 3 began using the TFI to monitor Tier 2 and Tier 3 implementation fidelity.
+The use of the TFI to monitor Tier 2 and Tier 3 fidelity was continued in the years following, including 2017-2018.